 You must withhold your work from the employer and remove yourself from campus.
+Anyone who does not withhold their labour (i.e., strike breaking or scabbing) WILL NOT receive strike pay.
 All striking Members must cease teaching, research, supervision, library work and counselling (unless it is determined to be an essential service), and administrative duties.
 Members must not hold classes online or off-campus, or ask teaching assistants to take over their duties (both are considered strikebreaking activities).
 You must participate in strike duty (either physical or virtual picket duty, or other tasks that will be assigned) and you must "sign in" for strike duty each day to receive strike pay.
 Details will follow as a job action becomes imminent.